Yomiko Readman: Read or Die

 Yomiko was trained by Donnie Nakajima, who served as the British Library's 18th Agent Paper.
 Yomiko was deeply in love with Donnie.
 After he failed in one of his missions (burning a British noble's book collection in the novels; refusing to find the "Book of Truth" in the manga), Donnie was killed because of the failure, which was labeled as betrayal by Joker.
 He was then used as a card to trigger Yomiko's power of a paper master.
 Yomiko recalls that she killed Donnie in her memories in both manga and novel, and is greatly troubled by that.
 In the manga, the "Donnie" killed by Yomiko is actually another paper master in disguise, which followed Joker's order to help Yomiko in discovering her power, and he appeared in the story later to retell the true events.
 This part of the story is yet to be told in the novel's last volume, and Donnie's death by Yomiko's awakening power is the only known factor, why Yomiko killed him is unknown.
 She became the 19th Agent named The Paper after the incident.

-In the novels only, she worked for the British Library until she was kidnapped by a character named Faust, who took her to Dokusensha headquarters in China.

-The novels and the manga recount Yomiko's first meeting with her favorite author, 17-year-old prodigy Nenene Sumiregawa.
-Kidnapped by a vicious kidnapper, Nenene is rescued by Yomiko, and they become fast friends afterward.

-In the manga, Yomiko goes undercover at a private academy while searching for something called "The Underground Library"—but she is also there because of a mysterious letter she believes to be from her presumed-dead love Donnie.
-The Donnie-imposter turns out to be a former friend of Donnie's, Ridley Wan, who seeks the Underground Library, and its contents, the "Book of Truth" for himself.
-He blames Yomiko on Donnie's death.
-Yomiko becomes entangled in a complex conflict involving Ridley, the superhuman "A" class students at the academy, and the British Library.
-When Joker reveals his plan to use the Book of Truth for his own, evil purposes, Yomiko manages to stop him, but the Underground Library "awakens" and appears to devour Yomiko as she protects everyone from its destructive forces.
-The end of the story hints she is still alive, but whereabouts unknown.

 Read or Die OVA

 The OVA does not carry on from the books or manga and picks up with her still working loyally for the British Library, where she meets a new partner in espionage, Nancy Makuhari, aka "Miss Deep" (introduced as a new character, although she existed previously in the novels).
 Little history is provided on Yomiko in the OVA.
+She aims to recover rare manuscripts for the British Library as an agent for their Special Operations Division.